The Incomparable B&H Filmo

 What accounted for the

-many varied versions had to do with the type of viewfinder supplied, the
+many varied versions had to do, among other things, with the type of viewfinder supplied, the

-hand-crank capability and the ability to accept a 400' magazine with electric
+hand-crank capability and the ability to accept a 200 or 400' magazine with electric

 later models were just slightly improved versions of their earlier cousins